 - Using a reference field helps in:

-- Avoiding manual work when the selected list of values change: When the set of predefined choices constantly undergoes a change, use a Reference field instead of a Select field.
-For example, if a store manager constantly updates a list of store locations with newly added stores, a Reference field helps simply select the store location from the referred entry list.
+- Avoiding manual work when the selected list of values change: When the set of predefined choices constantly changes, use a Reference field instead of a Select field.
+For example, Suppose a store manager constantly updates a list of store locations with newly added stores.
+In that case a Reference field helps to select the store location from the referred entry list.

-- Select field allows choosing from two or more predefined choices
+- The Select field allows choosing from two or more predefined choices.

 - Examples of usage: